zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 Goran says, “Don’t worry.
 My lips are sealed.”
 Your “lip s” are the opening to your mouth; on the front of your face you have an upper lip and a lower lip.
 “To seal (something)” means to close it, so when someone says, “my lips are sealed,” they mean I will not open my mouth, I will no t tell anyone.

 Anne says, “They’d better be,” meaning you better not te ll anyone.
 “You know what they say about loose lips.”
 The expression “loose lips ” refers to people who talk too much, who tell people secrets.
 There’s an old  expression: “Loose lips sink ships.”
-“To sink” means to, in this case, take a ship or  a boat and make it go down into the water, which, of course, is not want you w ant your boat or ship to do.
-I believe the expression comes from World War I.  W hen you said “loose lips sink ships” back then, the idea was that you shouldn’t tell  anyone, if you are working in the military for example, what the plans ar e or anything about military secrets, because there could be other people who are you r enemies (spies) listening, and that could hurt people who are on those  ships.
+“To sink” means to, in this case, take a ship or  a boat and make it go down into the water, which, of course, is not want you want your boat or ship to do.
+I believe the expression comes from World War I.  W hen you said “loose lips sink ships” back then, the idea was that you shouldn’t tell  anyone, if you are working in the military for example, what the plans are or anything about military secrets, because there could be other people who are you r enemies (spies) listening, and that could hurt people who are on those  ships.
 Of course, that would happen in a war.
 The enemy would find out whe re your ship is because you were telling secrets, and that could give them the op portunity to sink the ship.

  So, Anne says, “You know what they say (you know the expressi on) about loose lips.”
 Goran says, “Yeah, and I’m not sinking this ship,” I’m not going to damage anything or hurt anything by telling anyone anything tha t I know.